 COVID-19 Response: Current Changes to Police Services:

 - The Redmond Public Safety Building (8701 160th Ave NE) is closed to the public until the Governor allows King County to move to Phase 3.
 The outside phone that reaches our dispatch center is available 24/7.

 - Essential police staffing (officers, 911 dispatchers and necessary support staff) is at normal levels.
 If you have an emergency, call 911.
 Our 24/7 non-emergency line is 425-556-2500.

 - RPD has suspended fingerprinting services to the public until further notice.
 This includes fingerprinting as part of the application process for a Concealed Pistol License.

-- All public police events have been canceled through the end of March.
+- All public police events have been canceled until further notice.

 - Officers have the personal protective equipment needed for safe contact while they respond to calls.

 - Police and City staff are taking all safety precautions recommended by the Center for Disease Control and King County Public Health.